10-4, Good Computer: Automated System Lets Trucks Convoy as One

 This kind of “platooning”—as it is known—reduces the wind drag on both trucks, and could therefore save trucking companies millions of dollars in fuel every year.
 The trucks were fitted with technology developed by a startup called Peloton Tech (“peloton” is the French word for platoon).
 Peloton’s system consists of radar sensors, a wireless communications system, and computers connected to each truck’s central computer.
 Video screens in both cabs show the drivers views of blind spots around the two vehicles.

 Joshua Switkes, CEO of Peloton Tech, says the fuel savings are 4.5 percent for the front truck and 10 percent for the rear truck.
-This could amount to $100,000 each year.
+A typical freight truck can use more than $100,000 each year in fuel.
 “For truck companies, these savings are enormous,” Switkes says.
 He adds that the technology could even allow competing companies to platoon together to get these savings.

 Switkes says the technology should also improve safety, since drivers have greater visibility and the radar systems can brake automatically if needed.
 In theory, more trucks could be virtually tethered together this way, although the initial plan is to connect only two.